 Wandering.
 Wandering is one of the more dangerous problems in dementia, and can be difficult to overcome.
 An occupational therapist can develop a variety of customized activities that are engaging and enjoyable for the senior that offer the mental stimulation needed to distract and divert away from the urge to wander.
 Additionally, other methods can be implemented, such as posting stop signs on doors, recommending the most effective types of door locks, and utilizing a GPS monitor to ensure the senior stays safe.

 Dependency.
 A loss of some degree of independence is inherent to Alzheimer’s disease; yet it’s extremely important to help seniors maintain as much freedom and autonomy as possible.
 An occupational therapist will observe the senior’s strengths and work with those strengths to create adaptations that allow the person to continue to do as much as possible independently.

 Memory loss.
 Preserving memory helps seniors maintain an emotional connection to both those they love and their own life history.
 Occupational therapy services can help by providing recommendations for memory-prompting activities, particularly in focusing on long-term memory, which is often better preserved than short-term.
 Occupational therapists can also create strategies for managing the more difficult aspects of memory loss, such as forgetting who family members are.

 We’re pleased to offer professional in-home occupational therapists for help in these areas and many others.
 Contact us at (602) 504-1555 any time to request an in-home evaluation or to learn more about how our full range of home health care services, including occupational therapy, can help older adults with dementia or any other condition of aging live better lives.
-Our Scottsdale senior home care experts are always here to help!
+The expert provider of dementia care in Phoenix and the nearby areas are always here to help!